TheJacksonLaboratory/geneweaver-legacy/readme.md

 Edit the config with the appropriate information.

+#### NOTE: The tool table may be incompatible with the celeryapp.py tool list.
+You may drop the tool table data and reload with ODE-data-only-tool.dump to correct.

 #### Compiling the Graph Tools

 We use several highly optimized software implementations written in C/C++.